-Our team of educators, ocean scientists, explorers, prophets and pirates are working together to help save our oceans and educate our society on marine science, exploration and the importance of our worlds oceans to our past, our present and our future.
+Our team of educators, ocean scientists, explorers, and prophets are working together to help save our oceans and educate our society on marine science, exploration and the importance of our worlds oceans to our past, our present and our future.

 Our organization has been at work for decades in understanding our impacts and restoring our degraded coastal and ocean waters.
 Our primary focus is in the central Cape Cod Watersheds of Lewis Bay, Parker's River and Bass River.
 Our organization was involved with the National Ocean Conference in 1998 and we sponsored and carried out a Cape Cod Year of the Ocean Conference and Exhibit at Cape Cod Community College.
-Since that time we have been engaged in applied research in marine ecology, aquaculture and finding answers to help save our seas, Recently we have partnered with the Barry Clifford and the Whydah Pirate Museum and Marine Exploration and Archeology Center on Parker's River.
-We are also now engaged with the Dennis-Yarmouith Regional School Systems for the Cape Cod Watershed Institute Center for Experiential Education, Lifelong Learning and Workforce Training for the Cape Cod Region.
-Combining the three we become a venue for marine history, research and exploration and education.
+Since that time we have been engaged in applied research in marine ecology, aquaculture and finding answers to help save our seas.
+We are now engaged with the Dennis-Yarmouth Regional School Systems for the Cape Cod Watershed Institute Center for Experiential Education, Lifelong Learning and Workforce Training for the Cape Cod Region.
+We have also become the US Flagship Campus for Newton Rooms America.
+Combining the three we become a venue for marine history, research and exploration, innovation and education.

 We focus on making the maximum positive effort for bringing about a more sustainable, resilient community by including History, marine science and technical innovation to help save our seas and our world..
 Our members and volunteers provide the momentum that helps us affect change.
 Using data driven models, we provide solutions that make a long-lasting difference that can be replicated across Cape Cod, our nation and our planet to foster progress, collaboration and hope for a brighter future.